Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Range: 6 tiles
 Duration: Instant / Until the end of your next turn

 You shape the Weave to create a vivid tapestry that takes root in the mind of a creature within range, persisting in their imagination.
-At the end of each of your turns, make an Expertise attack against a creature of your choice within range.
+At the end of each of your turns, make a special attack against Expertise against a creature of your choice within range.
 If you hit, choose one:
 Apply two stacks of blinded.
 Create a hallucinatory scene of your choice which only the target can see, hear or sense in any fashion that persists until the end of your next turn, when this effect would repeat
 This scene may change and respond as you see fit.